katharinalisalin/demo-bug-template/docs/contributing/index.md

 ## Code of Conduct (CoC)

-With a large community like ours, it's important to follow the rules of our [Code of Conduct] and value the standards of acceptable behavior.
-We request you to take a moment to read through our [Code of Conduct], which can always be found in full on our documentation.
+With a large community like ours, it's essential to follow the rules of our [Code of Conduct] and value the standards of acceptable behavior.
+Please take a moment to read through our [Code of Conduct], which can always be found in full on our documentation.
 Please pay particular attention to our key values and keep them in mind when participating in any interactions within this project.